genepi/imputationserver/docs/pgs/output-files.md

 - Polygenic Score values are provided as floating-point numbers.
 - The absence of values (e.g., `0.0`) indicates a lack of Polygenic Score information for a particular identifier in a given sample.

-## Usage

-Researchers and users can leverage this CSV file to analyze and compare Polygenic Score values across different samples.
-The data facilitates the investigation of genetic associations and their impact on specific traits or conditions.
-For more information on Polygenic Score Calculation and the interpretation of results, refer to the relevant documentation and research papers associated with the Polygenic Score Calculation extension on ImputationServer.